wxchaser24/weatherstar-xl-looped/README.md

-This a **WeatherSTAR XL** Simulation, Forked From Mist Weather Media.
-This is a Custom Looped Version.
+This is the **WeatherSTAR XL** Simulator, Forked From Mist Weather Media.
+This Fork Allows you the run the simulator in Loop Mode.

 # Initial Setup